An Introduction to Chinese Dessert Soups

 If prepared well, the soup should be dark brown in color while remaining transparent.

-Women in China are especially fond of Chinese red dates as it’s said to improve the color and complexion of the skin.
+Women in China are especially fond of Chinese red dates as it’s said to improve the colour and complexion of the skin.

 Where to get it?